Fastest-Coder-First/Fastest-Coder-Hackathon/README.md

 ## How to run this program?

 First, ensure you have set the OPEN_WEATHER_API_KEY in your environment variable.
+In case if this is not configured then program will show `Open Weather API key is not present` exception.

 Then, on your development machine run: `python WeatherReport.py`.
 This will show you the command-line argument help.